AirshipCraft/AC-CommonLib/README.md

 ### Prerequisites

-Ensure that you have Maven installed and configured correctly to manage dependencies for your Minecraft plugin development.
+Ensure that you have Maven installed and configured correctly to manage dependencies.

 ### Adding AC-CommonLib as a Dependency